lobbyboy-ssh/lobbyboy/readme.md

 >
 > <p align='right'>--The Grand Budapest Hotel</p>

+**This project is still under testing, it worked but may have bugs.**

 ## What is lobbyboy?

 Well, lobbyboy is a ssh server.
 Yes, like `sshd`.
 But instead of spawn a new